jpz4085/toad/README.md

 # toad

 device automounter for OpenBSD hotplugd(8)

 toad (Toad Opens All Devices) is a utility meant to be started from the hotplugd(8) attach and detach scripts.
-It will try to mount all partitions found on the device under /run/media/${USER}/device.
+It will attempt to mount all supported partitions found on the device under /media/${USER}/device.
 Where
-${USER} is the active user login name and device is the type of the device, usb or cd, followed by its number (from 0 to 9).
-This follows the udev hierarchy in Linux which allows interaction with GLib/GIO's GUnixMount.
+${USER} is the active user login name and device is either the partition volume label or the disk label description followed by a partition number (ex.
+Sandisk Cruzer-p1).
+Mounting uses the hotplug-diskmount(8) command and follows the udev hierarchy in Linux which allows interaction with GLib/GIO's GUnixMount.

 Detection of the currently active user is done using ConsoleKit and DBus, toad will not do anything unless these are properly setup and running.